 Rosalind Tompkins whose moniker is Hopeologist, Is an Empowerment Life Coach who specializes in hope.
 She received an honorary Doctorate of Humanities Degree from the Five-Fold Ministry Theological University in 2012 recognizing her as a Humanitarian for the work that she has done to end drug and alcohol addiction and to relieve the suffering of families afflicted by the disease of addiction through her work with Mothers In Crisis, Inc. Dr. Tompkins founded Mothers In Crisis, Inc. (MIC) in April 1991.
 Mothers In Crisis is a 501c3 federal tax-exempt non-profit organization committed to linking families and communities together to provide networks of support and encouragement for families to live productively, empowered, hope-filled lives.
 Through MIC she has impacted the lives of over ten thousand families.
-In keeping with her humanitarian call, Dr. Tompkins has traveled throughout the nation and around the world to many countries including East, Central, and South Africa, Jamaica, the Dominican Republic, Haiti and Turkey, to spread hope to those most in need, i.e., widows, orphans, and refugees.
+In keeping with her humanitarian call, Dr. Tompkins has traveled throughout the nation and around the world to many countries including East, Central, Southern, and South Africa, Jamaica, the Dominican Republic, Haiti and Turkey, to spread hope to those most in need, i.e., widows, orphans, and refugees.

 Dr. Tompkins believes that hope can change the world and Mothers In Crisis, founded the National Month of Hope in April through the National Day Calendar and successfully launched the “Whole Hope Campaign” to encourage everyone to celebrate hope.
 Her passion in life is spreading hope and empowering others to spread hope while tapping into their God given power, potential, and purpose.